There are two Early Years classes at St David’s: Nursery and Reception.

 At lunch, children sit together in class groups, with their class teacher and classroom assistant and it is regarded as a social occasion.
-Lunch time commences at 12.05pm, when the children have a choice between two hot meals, meat or vegetarian, and there is also a salad bar.
+Children have a choice between two hot meals, meat or vegetarian, and there is also a salad bar.
 Freshly baked bread and soup is provided on a daily basis.
 Children with allergies or special dietary requirements are catered for whenever possible.

 THE END OF DAYChildren are dismissed by staff from their respective classroom dismissal areas.
 A child will only be allowed to go with someone other than their parent, if the teacher has been notified in writing beforehand, stating the name of the ‘collector’ and who they are.
 Children who are not collected directly after school go into the optional after school care if they are registered.

 AFTER SCHOOL CAREWe have an After School Club, called Daffodils, which is run by Jancett Playsafe.
 There is provision from 3.15pm until 6.30pm and children need to be registered to attend.
 Please refer to the leaflet on our Daffodils club which provides information on how to register for this service.